 The Sketch effect makes everything look like it’s drawn on paper with a pencil or charcoal, and the Pencil Sketch effect works similarly, except it gives it more of a sketchy look with some chalk in there too.
 The Watercolor effect is self-explanatory; it gives your drawing an impressionistic watercolor look.
 You can play around with them on the brush section.

 Next up is Lighting & Filters, which has seven different options that can all work together or separately depending on what you’re looking for.
-You have Tonal, Light, Midtones, Darker colors, and Highlights, as well as Adjustments and Contrast.
-Tonal is great because it shows off colors nicely by having dark backgrounds, while Light brightens colors by lighting them up a bit.
+You have Tonal, Light, Midtones, Darker colors, Highlights, and Adjustments and Contrast.
+Tonal is great because it shows off colors nicely using dark backgrounds, while Light brightens colors by lighting them up a bit.

 Midtones darken colors, while darker colors lighten colors by decreasing contrast so they don’t stand out as much.
 Highlights bring out certain areas of color by making whites white, blacks blacker, and all the colors somewhere in between lighter.